aria-ml/dataeval/docs/source/reference/container.md

 * - Tag
   - Points at
 * - `1.2.0-cpu`
   - Exact release.
-Immutable.
-* - `1.2-cpu`
-  - Latest patch release on the 1.2 release line.
-* - `cpu`
-  - Latest stable release across all versions.
+Immutable, and never rewritten.
-* - `edge-cpu`
+* - `latest-cpu`
-  - Latest build from the `main` branch.
+  - Newest build of the `main` branch.
+Moves on every merge.
 Unstable.
 ```

-Replace `cpu` with `cu126` or `cu130` for CUDA variants.
-Release candidates use
+Those two are the only tags published.
+Replace `cpu` with `cu126` or `cu130`
+for CUDA variants.

+Pin a version tag for anything reproducible. `latest-cpu` is a moving target:
+the digest behind it changes without notice, so an image pulled under it today
+is not the one you get tomorrow.

-exact version tags (e.g. `1.2.0-rc1-cpu`) and do not update floating tags.
+Release candidates publish under their exact version (e.g. `1.2.0-rc1-cpu`) and
+never touch `latest-cpu`, which only ever follows `main`.

 Images are signed with [cosign](https://docs.sigstore.dev/cosign/overview/) and
 include a CycloneDX SBOM attestation.
 The public key is in the repository at